Balance and behavior

 The ECOpsy© psychological practice approaches the treatment of psychological troubles on the basis of an expanded concept of behavior:

 The behavior of an organism is the set of internal and interactive processes which participate, at various levels of complexity, in maintaining the dynamic balance that ensures its survival.

 In more simple terms, behavior is the set of means that we implement in order to strike a balance between our internal constraints and the constraints of our environment.

 Internal constraints are in the first place our physiological, emotional, relational and intellectual needs.
 They may be also health problems, neurological disorders, an unusual emotional reactivity, some problematic traits of personality, etc. They include also behaviors that we have learned and memorized, mostly unconsciously, during our course of life and which are no longer adapted to present situations.

 External constraints can be difficult conditions of life, an overload of work, environmental pollution, problems of relationship at work or at school, the influence of the media, the commercial pressure …

-Fortunately, we have resources: our own organism (our competences, intuition, intelligence, physical strength …) and those that are available in our environment, either human (parents, friends, professionals, …) or material (all the things that we can buy).
+Fortunately, we own resources: our own organism (our competences, intuition, intelligence, physical strength …) and those that are available in our environment, either human (parents, friends, professionals, …) or material (all the things that we can buy).